rlrangel/DEMLab/README.md

 ## Main Features

-The DEM is a numerical method... soft-sphere approach particles keep their shape interaction models a particles method for modeling the bulk behavior of granular materials and many geomaterials such as coal, ores, soil, rocks, aggregates, pellets, tablets and powders.
-The DEM is a numerical method that has been applied to simulate and analyze flow behavior in a wide range of disciplines including mechanical and process engineering, pharmaceutical, materials science, agricultural engineering and more.

-Mechanical, thermal and themomechanical simulations can be performed.

-Only two-dimensional (2D) models are handled.

-**Analysis Types**
+This program deals with the classical **soft-sphere approach** of the DEM.
+The main characteristics of this method are:

+- It is assumed that the contact between the particles occurs through a small overlap between them.
+- Each contact is evaluated through several time steps in an explicit integration scheme.
+- Contact models relate the amount of overlap between neighboring particles to the forces between them.
+- Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
+- The shape of the particles is kept unchanged during or after contacts.

+The program allows for multiphysics simulations with the following **analysis types**:

-- Mechanical (motion of particles)
+- Mechanical (solves the kinetics and kinematics of particles).
-- Thermal (temperature of particles)
+- Thermal (solves the temperature and heat flux of stationary particles).
-- Thermo-mechanical (motion and temperature of particles)
+- Thermo-mechanical (solves both mechanical and thermal analysis together).

-**Problem Types**

-Two-dimensional (2D) problems.

-**Element Types**
+Only two-dimensional (2D) models are handled by the program, with the following **element types**:

-- Spherical particle
+- Spherical particle (assuming that all spheres move on the same plane).
-- Cylindrical particle
+- Cylindrical particle (assuming an out-of-plane length).

-**Outputs**
+Almost all variables involved in the simulation process can be exported in one of the **result types**:

+- Text file.
-- Graphs
+- Graphs (plots and tables).
-- Animations
+- Animations (scalar and vector results).

 ## Implementation Aspects

-Written in the [MATLAB][matlab_website] programming language.
+DEMLab is fully written in the [MATLAB][matlab_website] programming language, and adopts the Object Oriented Programming (OOP) paradigm to offer modularity.

-OOP.
+The source code can run in any operating system where MATLAB can be installed (the program is tested for version 2019b of MATLAB).

-Code efficiency is not a priority and, therefore, only small-scale problems should be simulated.
+Because it is developed with a high-level interpreted programming language using serial processing, code efficiency is not a priority and therefore only small to medium-scale problems should be simulated.
-Kratos applications.

 ## Instructions